osama10/looping-like-a-pro-python-karachi-meetup/README.md

-# looping-like-a-pro-python-karachi-meetup
-Examples of my talk at Python Karachi meetup on Topic "Looping like a Pro"
+# Looping like a Pro in Python